 c) You’re really going to fit in around there.

 These are the three primary factors that influence the selection process.
-The person who wins that great job will be the one who shows the decision makers, quickly, that he or she is all three of those things.
-And you have an amazing opportunity to begin planting these seeds right from the introduction, à la your cover letter.
+The person who wins that great job will be the one who shows the decision makers, quickly, that they’re all three of those things.
+And you have an amazing opportunity to begin planting these seeds right from the start, via your cover letter.

 So, how do you pull off a killer cover letter, one that conveys passion and talent and that makes the recruiter or hiring manager’s day?
 Make sure you do all of these things.

 1. Tell Them Why, Specifically, You’re Interested in the Company